dfremont/maxcount/README.md

 Alternatively, older implementations of UniGen2 and ApproxMC2 are available [here](https://bitbucket.org/kuldeepmeel/unigen) and [here](https://bitbucket.org/kuldeepmeel/approxmc) (although not integrated into a single binary).

+The _benchmarks_ folder contains benchmarks from our AAAI 2017 paper.
+To test that MaxCount is set up correctly, you can try for example:

+    python maxcount.py benchmarks/SyGuS/IssueServiceImpl.dimacs 2

+This particular benchmark should take around 30 seconds and return the estimate `1.964 x 2^28` (for reproducibility, MaxCount is deterministic; you can change the random seed with the option `--seed`).

 ## Input format